 The ReMatch program is a collaborative initiative of the Office of Undergraduate Research and the Office of the Dean of the Graduate School.

 Scholars Institute Fellows Program (SIFP), Office of the Dean of the College

 SIFP offers mentorship, academic enrichment, and a welcoming scholarly community to undergradaute students from backgrounds historically underrepresented at Princeton, including first-generation and low-income students as well as military veterans and transfer students.
 Graduate Fellows provide individualized mentorship to an undergraduate student leader, as well as co-facilitate monthly mentorship meetings with 10-12 undergraduate students.

 Graduate Teaching Fellows

 PUPP is a comprehensive academic and cultural enrichment program for high-achieving, low-income high school students from Ewing, Lawrence, Nottingham, Princeton and Trenton High Schools.
-PUPP works with high school scholars beginning the summer after their 9th grade year and continuing through high school graduation.
-Our goal is to prepare our students for success at selective colleges and universities.
-The Fellows will serve as mentors and lead weekly academic enrichment sessions on critical reading, writing and thinking skills for 6-12 high school juniors and seniors from the New Jersey area.
-Learn more about PUPP here: http://www.princeton.edu/pupp/ and contact Dr. Jason Klugman (Director, PUPP) at firstname.lastname@example.org or Quinnshauna Felder-Snipes (Counselor, PUPP) at email@example.com for more information.
+PUPP works with high school scholars beginning the summer after their 9th-grade year and continuing through high school graduation.
+The program's goal is to prepare students for success at selective colleges and universities.
+Fellows serve as mentors and lead weekly academic enrichment sessions on critical reading, writing and thinking skills for 6 to 12 high school juniors and seniors.